Don’t Waste Your Money Hiring a Magician!

 2. Do I have the budget for a good magician?

 This is going to require you to be honest with yourself.
-The worst thing that can happen is someone compromising their budget for a magician.
+The worst thing that can happen is someone compromising their budget and booking a bad magician.
 I know you’ve heard the expression “You get what you pay for.”
-I have yet to see another form of entertainment be a better example of that statement.
-If someone doesn’t have the budget for a good magician, the last thing in the world they need to do is blow their whole entertainment budget on a cheap one.
-I’m never afraid to advise someone to go a different direction.
-Most people are appreciative when they hear why.
-Others may be a little disappointed.
-However, I’m notorious for saying, “Five minutes into the show, you’ll understand why they charge the amount they charge.”
+I have yet to see another form of entertainment be a better example of that statement than magic.
+If someone doesn’t have the budget for a good magician, the last thing in the world they need to do is blow their whole entertainment budget on a bad one.

 If you want another reference for cost, I’ve outlined what I believe good magicians should cost.
 You can read it here: How Much Does a Magician Cost?